IoT-Hacking-101/website/content/bluetooth/articles.md

 +++
 title = "Articles"
-description = "Taking control of a Bluetooth-enabled device." weight = 2
+description = "List of articles about Bluetooth Hacking." weight = 2
 +++